CoatiSoftware/Sourcetrail/README.md

 #### App
 * create release build
-* make sure it uses the Coati icon
+* make sure it uses the Sourcetrail icon
 * obfuscate the executable using upx

 #### Data folder